 With the right investments and resources, agriculture and food systems can provide adequate, affordable, safe and nutritious food to everyone, everywhere, every day – even in times of crisis.

 The World Bank Group works with partners to build food systems that can feed everyone, everywhere, every day by improving food security, promoting ‘nutrition-sensitive agriculture’ and improving food safety.
 The Bank is a leading financier of food systems: In Fiscal Year 2018, there was US$ 6.8 billion in new IBRD/IDA commitments to agriculture and related sectors.

-- Promoting farming systems that use climate-smart techniques, and produce a more diverse mix of foods, to increase farm incomes and enable greater availability and affordability of nutrient-dense foods
+- Promoting farming systems that use climate-smart techniques, and produce a more diverse mix of foods, to improve food systems’ resilience, increase farm incomes and enable greater availability and affordability of nutrient-dense foods

 - Improving supply chains to reduce post-harvest food losses, improve hygiene in food distribution channels, and better link production and consumption centers

 - Applying an integrated “One Health” approach to managing risks associated with animal, human and environmental health

 - Supporting investments in research and development which enable increasing the micronutrient content of foods and raw materials

 - Advocating for policy and regulatory reforms to improve the efficiency and integration of domestic food markets and reduce barriers to food trade

 - Working with the private sector, government, scientists and others to strengthen capacities to assess and manage food safety risks in low and middle-income countries